Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 ![](../images/spotbugs01_bug.png)

-Originally the code was written as follows:
+A `BAD_PRACTICE` was reported in the main method of the `JTimeSchedApp` class, suggesting that the method returns a value that is not checked.

+Originally, the return value of the `mkDir()` call that creates the `conf` folder was not verified, as we can see in the following code snippet:
 ```java
     if (!dirConf.isDirectory())
         dirConf.mkdir();
 ```

-The code was modified to use the returned value and exit the program in case it isn't possible to initialize the folder, since it is necessary to store information.
+The code was modified so that the returned value, which indicates if the directory was successfully created or not, was checked and handled correctly.
+Now, if it isn't possible to create the `conf` folder, we exit the program, since it is necessary to persist the application's data and the failure to create the directory limits that requirement.

 ```java
 Boolean directoryCreated = false;
 if (!dirConf.isDirectory()) {